Class Outline

 - We will probably get more powerful estimates of the treatment effect within each block.

-- Within each of our four blocks, we would implement the simple post-only randomized experiment
+- Within each of our four blocks, we would implement the simple post-test-only randomized experiment.

-- Repeated Measures Design: each group member in an experiment is tested for multiple conditions over time or under different conditions
+- Each group member in an experiment is tested for multiple conditions over time or under different conditions.

-- An ordinary repeated measures is where patients are assigned a single treatment, and the results are measured over time (e.g., at 1, 4 and 8 weeks).
+- An ordinary repeated measures design is one where patients are assigned a single treatment, and the results are measured over time (e.g., at 1, 4, and 8 weeks).

 - A crossover design is where patients are assigned all treatments, and the results are measured over time.